jobteaser/job_tomate/README.md

 - **[Automate|Git+Github]** on a deploy, generate a beautiful release note
 - **[Automate|JIRA+Github]** issue in functional review and GO from product and tests are green => merge in develop
 - **[Automate|Slack+Google Calendar]** Send the maintenance to-do list to whoever is in charge.
+- **[Alert|JIRA]** When a ticket is released, send an email to a specific email address according to some criteria on the issue content.

 ## Implementation